bahmutov/cypress-examples/docs/cypress-api/index.md

 ## [Cypress.config()](https://on.cypress.io/config)

 To get or set configuration options, use `Cypress.config()`.
 Note: the config object should be reserved for Cypress settings, like `baseUrl` and `viewportWidth`.
-To store your custom values use the `Cypress.env()` approach.
+To store your custom values use the `Cypress.expose()` approach.

 <!-- fiddle Cypress.config -->